Workplace Health and Safety for Workers: Know Your Rights

 Common Challenges and How to Overcome Them

 Kiwis face hurdles like reluctant employers or reform confusion.
-In agricultureโNew Zealand's backboneโquad bike rollovers are critical risks demanding strict controls.[6]
+In agriculture—New Zealand's backbone—quad bike rollovers are critical risks demanding strict controls.

 - Challenge: Pressure to work unsafely.
 Invoke your refusal right; document refusals.